armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/core/colony/buildings/workerbuildings/BuildingHowTo.md

 - Define new modules in MCTPBuildingModules
 - These may extend or reuse existing modules, or may require the development of new ones.

-Define five building levels using Structurize, named the same as the NewBuildingClass.schematicName()
+Define five building levels using Structurize.
+See the building guidance provided at: https://minecolonies.com/wiki/tutorials/schematics/
 - Place the structurize files in src\main\resources\blueprints\mctradepost\Trade Post Default\economic\

 ## Job for Building